 2.17 Intermodal Freight Management

 Intermodal transport implies the use of a combination of transport modes.
-Any support for the management of such chains has to support the modal shift of cargo flows from road to intermodal transport using road in combination with short sea shipping, inland waterways, and rail.
+Any support for the management of such chains has to support the modal change of cargo flows from one mode to another in combination in order to create seamless sequences of transportation legs.
+Quite often the end legs are carried by road, but there are instances of short sea shipping, inland waterways, and rail being used as end legs.

-The Intermodal Freight Management process differs from conventional freight management in that it is generic and independent of transport mode.
+The Intermodal Freight Management process differs from conventional freight management in that it is dependent different transport mode.
 The focus is the multimodal transport chain as seen from the Transport User’s point of view.
 The Transport User needs information about all the possible transport services that can be used to build a complete transport chain.
-If the choices to be made by the Transport User are based upon the qualities of the transport services themselves, and not by which transport mode is used, the description of the transport services, and the exchanges of information about the roles and services must be simple and common.
+If the choices to be made by the Transport User or his agent are based upon the qualities of the transport services themselves, and not by which transport mode is used, the description of the transport services, and the exchanges of information about the roles and services must be simple and common.

 The roles of the various Parties are defined as follows: